David Bowie: Websites

 Bowie launched two personal websites during his lifetime.
 The first, an Internet service provider titled BowieNet, was developed in conjunction with Robert Goodale and Ron Roy and launched in September 1998.
 Subscribers to the dial-up service were offered exclusive content as well as a BowieNet email address and Internet access.
 The service was closed by 2006.
 The second, www.bowieart.com, allowed fans to purchase selected paintings, prints and sculptures from his private collection.
 The service, which ran from 2000 to 2008, also offered a showcase for young art students, in Bowie's words, "to show and sell their work without having to go through a dealer.
 Therefore, they really make the money they deserve for their paintings."

+Bowie is regarded by the BBC as an internet pioneer.
+With BowieNet, Bowie was one of the first major artists to engage with his audience through the Internet.
+His 1996 single "Telling Lies" was one of the first singles released for download, while his 1999 album Hours was the first album available for download through the Internet.
+Bowie stated in a December 1998 press release: "I wanted to create an environment where not just my fans, but all music fans could be part of a single community where vast archives of music and information could be accessed, views stated and ideas exchanged."
+The website predated social media.
+Billboards Marc Hogan said that BowieNet "showed prescience about the interactive, back-and-forth nature of fandom in the Internet era".

 Philanthropy

 Bowie was involved in philanthropic efforts for HIV/AIDS research in Africa, as well as other humanitarian projects helping disadvantaged children and developing nations, ending poverty and hunger, promoting human rights, and providing education and health care to children affected by war.
 A portion of the proceeds from the pay-per-view showing of Bowie's 50th birthday concert in 1997 was donated to Save the Children.